The CX-5’s slightly stiff suspension makes it feel nimble and nippy. Unfortunately, it’s a little bumpy on poorly

 The raised seating position in the Mazda CX-5 gives you a good view out over the road ahead and its fairly slim pillars beside the windscreen don’t produce any particularly large blindspots at junctions.

 Its large rear windscreen and square side windows make parking relatively easy too, and all models come with front and rear parking sensors as standard.
 For a little extra peace of mind, Sport Nav+ models come with a reversing camera, too.

 The Mazda CX-5’s slightly stiff suspension helps make it more fun to drive than most large SUVs.
 Its tall body doesn’t lean much in corners and its sharp, responsive controls make it almost as grin-inducing as the smaller and lighter SEAT Ateca on a twisty back road.

 Unfortunately, the 19-inch alloy wheels fitted to Sport Nav models highlight bumps and potholes more than the smaller 17-inch wheels on SE-L Nav versions.
 The larger wheels also produce quite a lot of tyre roar at motorway speeds but wind noise is mostly muted.

 The Mazda CX-5 hasn’t been crash-tested by Euro NCAP but all models come with automatic emergency braking – a system that’ll apply the brakes if it detects an imminent collision – as standard.
 Adaptive cruise control, lane-keep assist and blind-spot monitoring are also standard across all models.
-You can spec up a safety pack for the top-spec Sport Nav models too, for a little extra peace of mind.
+You can spec up a safety pack for the top-spec Sport Nav+ model which adds adaptive LED headlights and a 360-degree camera.